 During fiscal 2022, the Company engaged independent compensation consultants to perform a compensation study and analysis of the annual compensation of its executives.
 The study included comparisons of the amounts and components of the Company's executive pay to its top three executives with those of several comparable companies.
 The Company and its Compensation Committee received a report from the independent compensation consultant outlining its findings and recommendations.
-With the benefit of the independent consultant's reported findings and recommendations, the Company drafted a formal Annual Incentive Compensation Program ("AICP"), which was reviewed and approved by the Compensation Committee and the Company's board of directors.
+With the benefit of the independent consultant's reported findings and recommendations, the Company drafted a formal Annual Incentive Compensation Program ("AICP"), which was reviewed and approved by the Compensation Committee and the Company's Board of Directors.

 The AICP includes a performance based short term incentive ("STI"), and a partially performance based long term incentive ("LTI") compensation component.
 The STI portion is payable in the form of annual cash bonuses and the LTI portion if payable in equity-based compensation in the form of restricted stock.
-Grants under the LTI component are to be granted under the Company's 2013 Incentive Stock Plan and are further comprised of two components; one that vests based on time passed alone, and a second that vest over time but also based on future performance.
+Grants under the LTI component are to be granted under the Company's 2013 Incentive Stock Plan and are further comprised of two components; one that vests based on time passed alone, and a second that vests over time but also based on future performance.

 The overall structure, design and other key components of the AICP were initially reviewed by the Compensation Committee during several meetings in 2022 and were presented to and approved by the Company's Board of Directors at its annual meeting held on August 26, 2022.
-Additional details regarding the AICP, including the pro forma results expected for fiscal year 2022, and projected targets for fiscal 2023, were reviewed and approved by the Compensation Committee and the Company's Board of Directors at a special teleconference meeting on September 22, 2022.
-The approvals were conditioned upon final determination of the Company's results for fiscal 2022, including actual AICP performance measures for fiscal 2022, and the approval of final financial plans for fiscal 2023, including performance targets for the fiscal 2023 AICP.
+Additional details regarding the AICP, including the projected financial targets for fiscal 2023, were reviewed and approved by the Compensation Committee and the Company's Board of Directors at a special teleconference meeting on September 22, 2022.
+The projected financial targets for fiscal 2024 were reviewed and approved by the Compensation Committee at a teleconference meeting on December 28, 2023.